 When I was previously using an iPhone 5, I found that most of my device usage was in the landscape orientation.
 It was difficult to type in portrait orientation, and reading Web pages was often difficult if the text was too small.

-How to Stop iPhone Screen from Rotating – Quick Summary
+How to Stop the iPhone 6 Plus Screen from Rotating

 - Swipe up from the bottom of the screen.